cloudflare-extension/unconventional-pg-queries/docs/actions.md

 ## Types

-Types used in the formation of a query definition object:
+Types used in the formation of a query definition object

+*For informational purposes.
+Feel free to skip to the next page for query examples.*

 ### Expansion
 ```ts